 - To request that print materials be placed on electronic reserve, use the Reserves Request Form (PDF).
 You must submit 8-1/2 x 11 photocopies only, free of stapes, not folded, dog-eared or tattered, and without black borders or dark pictures (these will dramatically increase the file size, and thus the download time for users).
 Avoid shading over text, as this will cause the text to be blacked out when scanned.
 If multiple-page items result in large file sizes, these may be split into multiple files to avoid long download times.

 - Personal copies of sound recordings will not be placed on electronic sound reserve.

-- All media materials (CDs, DVDs, Video Cassettes, Audio Cassettes, LPs, and Mini-Discs), Music Reference, and other non-circulating materials may only be placed on reserve for a 2-hour in-house use only.
+- All media materials, Music Reference, and non-circulating materials may only be placed on reserve for a 2-hour in-house use only.
 This applies to personal copy items as well as those items owned by UNLV.
 All students and faculty must use these items in-house.

 - Only the faculty/GTA who has requested an item for reserve may remove the item for use outside the Music Library.
 Exceptions may be made if the faculty/GTA that wishes to use an item contacts the faculty/GTA who placed the item on reserve and arranges with them to use the item for a specific day and/or time.
 The faculty/GTA who placed the item on reserve must contact one of the Music Library staff via phone or email to verify the exception prior to checkout.
 If an item is placed on reserve by more than one faculty/GTA permission of all is required for the item to be removed from the Music Library.